Mow High, Sweep Clean

-Article by Master Water Steward, Walter L.
+Article by Minnesota Water Steward, Walter L.

 Whether you volunteer or follow easy best practices around your home or apartment, you can improve our environment.
 Several simple lawn care practices provide immediate benefits to our creeks.
 For example: “mow high and sweep clean” is an easy practice for homeowners and lawn care companies to adopt.